RinCloud/TrickyBugs/README.md

 # TrickyBugs Dataset
 This is TrickyBugs, a dataset of corner-case bugs in plausible programs.
 TrickyBugs contains 3,043 human-written buggy programs from 324 real-world competition coding tasks.
-Please refer to the attached papers `Who Judges the Judge: An Empirical Study on Online Judge Tests` and `TrickyBugs: A Dataset of Corner-case Bugs in Plausible Programs` for more details.
+More details can be found in papers `Who Judges the Judge: An Empirical Study on Online Judge Tests` and `TrickyBugs: A Dataset of Corner-case Bugs in Plausible Programs`.

+You can also access TrickyBugs in  [Zenodo](https://doi.org/10.5281/zenodo.7977255).

 To start with your exploration of the bugs, please first download all the files in this repo and put them in the same directory.
 Then download the `problems.tar.gz` file from the link below:

 - **OneDrive**: [Download from OneDrive](https://1drv.ms/u/s!AqF1ATQsra1GilsYGQG9iRX98aq2)